JustlyAI/free_law_cite_checker/README.md

 - Identifies legal citations using pattern recognition
 - Extracts case names and surrounding context
 - Creates a condensed file with just the citations
-- **Privacy benefit**: Your full document never leaves your machine
+- **Privacy benefit**: Your full document gets sent to the LLM but not to the CourtListener API

 **Output format**: